 Support locally made products

-Supporting local suppliers, and not just for home furniture, is one of the keys to sustainable living.
-Opting for locally made products cuts down on the need for transportation, and means you’ll not only get to save on money, but on fuel emissions released into the atmosphere as well.
+Home decor stores supporting local suppliers, and not just for home furniture, is one of the keys to sustainable living.
+Opting for locally made products cuts down on the need for transportation, and means you’ll not only get to save on money but on fuel emissions released into the atmosphere as well.
 And more importantly, it’s a great way to boost the local economy.

 Switch to energy-efficient appliances